Today I’m remembering and holding close in my heart the friend and loved one . . .

 . . . who is still struggling to remain in a nightmare of a marriage and keep her child(ren) safe from the harm.

-. . . who truly loves her narcissist mother but knows if she reaches out to her, her hand will be bitten off.
+. . . who truly loves his or her narcissist mother but knows if he reaches out to her, his hand will be bitten off.

 . . . whose mother was too broken or ignorant or even evil to protect them from the predator they had to face on a regular basis (who may have been the mother herself).

-. . . who mourns her deceased mothers and the relationship that can now never be mended this side of heaven.
+. . . who mourns his deceased mother and the relationship that can now never be mended this side of heaven.

 For some, Mother’s Day is a very hard day.
 And so I’m thinking about you, and I’m praying you’ll feel the presence of the Lord near you in your pain.
 I’m sending much love your way.